MicrosoftDocs/azure-ai-docs/articles/machine-learning/concept-endpoints-online.md

 ## Traffic routing and mirroring to online deployments

 A single online endpoint can have multiple deployments.
-As the endpoint receives incoming traffic requests, it can route percentages of traffic to each deployment, as used in the native blue/green deployment strategy.
-It can also mirror or copy traffic from one deployment to another, called traffic mirroring or shadowing.
+As the endpoint receives incoming traffic requests, it can route percentages of traffic to each deployment, as in the native blue/green deployment strategy.
+The endpoint can also mirror or copy traffic from one deployment to another, called traffic mirroring or shadowing.

 ### Traffic routing for blue/green deployment